 That makes these undervalued stocks interesting investments, but it’s crucial to remember that there’s often a solid reason that a stock is cheap.
-They may carry a lot of debt on their balance sheets; their industry may be in decline or out of favor (coal, tobacco); or they may operate in troubled and unstable areas of the world.
+The company may carry a lot of debt on its balance sheet; its industry may be in decline or out of favor (coal, tobacco); or it may operate in troubled and unstable areas of the world.

 7 Undervalued Stocks To Consider Right Now

 It’s smart to look behind the numbers and get well informed on the current state of any business you invest in.
 While the following companies passed a screen for high value, consider the list an introduction to some inexpensive stocks and not a recommendation to buy shares.

 1. ACCO Brands Corp.
 (ACCO)